mrfdev/1MB/Resources/PyroFishingPro/docs/features.md

 This menu will give you an overview of the various features the custom fishing on 1MoreBlock.com offers.
 You can review your fishing rod, your personal stats, open the fish shop, check the deliveries, review the fish codex, take a chance in the scales menu, open and manage your fish bag, use the gutting station, manage your fishing skills, buy bait (when available) from the bait store, manage augments, and learn more about the totem.

+## Statistics
+When you open the `/fish stats` menu, you can review your general fish stats and your skill tree progress.

 ## Custom Fish
 In 2023, we have over a 100 custom fish from the plugin PyroFishingPro; they all have the same traits such as 'can be caught 24/7' and 'available in all biomes'.
 They also don't mind what weather it is or what depth they only spawn in.